-It is not feasible for IDPR to employ licensed lifeguards for all of its public swimming beaches.
+It is not feasible for IDPR to employ licensed lifeguards for all its public swimming beaches.
 Swimming areas usually provide a gentle sloping sandy bottom, and keep swimmers safely away from boats, jet skis, and any submerged water hazards.
 Broken glass is easily buried in the sand and cause injuries.

 REMEMBER: Never perform first-aid or CPR on any victim unless you are trained to do so.
-Follow the emergency plan set out by the park manager if you see swimmers in danger.
+Follow the Emergency Action Plan set out by the park manager if you see swimmers in danger.
 Become familiar with your park.
 Know where specific sites, facilities, and park staff residences are located.
-Know where pay telephones are located.
-Check with your supervisor on what type of communications will be maintained between the Host and park ranger, i.e. CB's, radios, or regular check-in with park staff.
+Check with your supervisor on what type of communications will be maintained between the Host and park ranger, i.e., CB's, radios, or regular check-in with park staff.